 Many offices at NMAH are not actively seeking interns but may still review applications from interested applicants.
 Find out more information about each office below in order to decide if you’d like to apply to a general application pool at NMAH.

 The Office of the Director is responsible for overall leadership and management of the museum including planning, research, collecting, education, exhibitions, fundraising, business activities, and facilities renovation.
 The Office of the Director also includes the Office of Communications and Marketing.

-In the Department of History, there are seven teams:
+Within the Office of Curatorial Affairs, there are several teams:

 - Archives Center